SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Tagging_a_release.md

 -   Additional modes are available for production releases (which utilize different branches) and for sbndutil (production script repo).

--   Use `master` branch for bringing forth production releases when prompted by `git flow init -f`.
-Everything else is set to it's default so you can just hit enter through the rest of the prompts.
+-   When prompted by `git flow init -f`, enter the branches as instructed by the script.
+These will vary depending on if you are cutting a production release or a develop/mainline release.
+    The proper branches are indicated by a `--> Use SOMEBRANCH` output to the terminal.

 -   This will create new releases of `sbndcode` and `sbndutil`, with branches `release/vXX_YY_ZZ`.

--   Merge any feature branches that are going into the release, fixing any merge conflicts.
+You will need to cd into the directory the script just created and load up the mrb environment.

 -   Change any files that include the version number of the package being tagged and the version numbers of dependent products.